Ten Tips for a Successful Uncontested Divorce

 Ten Tips for a Successful Uncontested Divorce in Georgia

-With that in mind, here are some tips to help you succeed.
+With that in mind, here are some tips to help you succeed in the uncontested divorce process.

 - Make sure you both want a divorce.
 If you want a divorce, but he/she doesn’t, then there’s no need to have an in-depth conversation about who gets the Toyota and who gets the Ford.
 If both of you do not agree that the marriage is over and it’s time to divorce, then you either need a marriage counselor or a contested divorce.

 - Understand the benefits of pursuing an uncontested divorce.
 An uncontested divorce is the fastest, easiest, and least expensive way to get a divorce in Georgia.
 Instead of measuring the cost in thousands of dollars, you will measure it in hundreds.
-Instead of measuring the length of divorce in months (or years), you will measure it in days.
+For instance, in some counties in Georgia, we can help you have a successful uncontested divorce for as little as $395 plus court costs (Camden County with no minor children).
+Instead of measuring the length of divorce in months (or years), you will measure it in weeks.
+And, typically, no one has to go to court in an uncontested divorce in Georgia.
 These tangible benefits are something that both parties should know and keep in mind.

 - Put grudges aside.
 You’ve both agreed you want a divorce and that you want to do so as quickly and easily as possible.
 Now is not the time to try and settle a score or punish you spouse.
 Who did what to whom is simply not a factor.
 Remember this if you want to have a successful uncontested divorce